Ninetalesgh/dndcampaign/vault/dm/session_notes/session_02.md

 # Strong Introduction

+# Unsorted

+person dying, 30 seconds timer, 1 scroll of revivify, patron takes soul if they die.

+Evil priest begins to cast spell on child, Alenna steps in, alenna gets hit.

+Council with Dain, Merchants, and Academy members want a report from players. (topic of putting evil priest in position of waukeen's chapel comes up as tangent?)

+Nettle Blights attack Delia on the high road.

+Parties involved in grasping power in the city:
+- Academy and Merchants (want to keep the decisionmaking in their hands)
+- Dain and the Guard (Wants to gentrify the Stockpile)
+- Thieves' Guild (Wants independent trade flow from Dain)

 # Scenes
 ## The Trail
 [TODO]
 A Goblin and a wounded worg on the road.
+SURVIVAL -> The whincing of the Worg might well attract predators.

+Goblin is cooperative and from good faction or uncooperative and from bad faction depending on CHA rolls.

+Captured goblin being dragged back to town?

 - If they chase further, after 2 hours they catch up and spot a raiding party of ~15 Goblins, with their leader **Grishka** at the helm.